Frequently Asked Questions

 Q: What is your minimum order?

-A: One full carton of any product (e.g. 8 tubs), carton sizes are shown in our brochure.
-Carriage paid is £200 under that attracts £10 carriage charge.
+A: One full carton of any product (e.g. 8 tubs); carton sizes are shown in our brochure.
+Carriage paid is £500, under that attracts £5 per carton carriage charge, up to a maximum charge of £25.

 Q: Do you have CoSHH data sheets?